 To foster interest in all matters pertaining to the volunteer fire service and the welfare of volunteer firefighters.

 To inculcate love of country, good citizenship, civic virtue, self-sacrifice and perpetuate the spirit from which the earliest days have actuated volunteer firefighters in the rendition of service of the highest type in the protection of life and property from fire without hope of fee or reward.

 Article 1, Section 2 of the Constitution and Bylaws – Whitehall Volunteer Fire Company Inc.

-Please check out our long term plans on the Public Education page under Fire Company Goals.
+We currently have a Junior Firefighter program for High School Students ages 16-17.
+Please check out our long term plans from 2011 on the Public Education page under Fire Company Goals.